Laura Manuelidis

-Laura Manuelidis is a physician and neuropathologist at Yale University.
+Laura Manuelidis (born Laura Kirchman) is an American physician and neuropathologist.
+She is the head of neuropathology at Yale University, where she teaches and conducts research.

 Career

-Manuelidis earned her B.A. degree from Sarah Lawrence College, where she studied poetry, and her M.D. is from Yale Medical School.
-She is head of the section of Neuropathology in the department of Surgery at Yale and is also a member of the Neuroscience and Virology faculty.
-She has been active on numerous government committees including the Advisory Panel on Alzheimer's disease and US FDA advisory panel, has been a member of editorial boards, and chair of international meetings.
-She has also published 3 books of poetry.
+Laura Manuelidis was born Laura Kirchman in Brooklyn, New York to a teacher and an architect.
+Manuelidis earned her B.A. from Sarah Lawrence College in 1963, where she studied poetry, and she received her M.D. from Yale Medical School in 1967.

+Manuelidis is the head of neuropathology in the surgery department at Yale and is also a member of the neuroscience and virology faculty.
+She has been active on numerous government committees, including the Alzheimer's disease advisory panel and the US Food and Drug Administration advisory panel, has been a member of editorial boards, and chair of international meetings.
+She has also published three books of poetry.

 Achievements

-Manuelidis has made major contributions in two areas: A) the discovery of large chromosomal DNA repeats and the elucidation of their role in the organization and structure of chromosomes in metaphase and interphase nuclei; B) the experimental investigation of the infectious agents that cause human Transmissible Encephalopathy (TSE) diseases including Creutzfeldt-Jakob disease (CJD), kuru and BSE ("mad cow disease").
+Manuelidis has made major contributions in two areas: A) the discovery of large chromosomal DNA repeats and the elucidation of their role in the organization and structure of chromosomes in metaphase and interphase nuclei; B) the experimental investigation of the infectious agents that cause human transmissible spongiform encephalopathy (TSE) diseases including Creutzfeldt–Jakob disease (CJD), kuru and bovine spongiform encephalopathy ("mad cow disease").
 Transmission to small animals and cells in culture exposed basic biologic and molecular agent facts most consistent with an exponentially replicating ~25 nm viral particle that contains an essential but unknown nucleic acid for infection.
 This contrasts with the assertion that the host encoded amyloid forming prion protein, without nucleic acid, is the infectious agent.